-Are you getting a bird’s nest of threads underneath your work?
+Are you getting a bird’s nest of threads underneath your sewing work?
+Or perhaps experiencing skipped stitches?
+Is the thread really loopy and messy on the underside of the stitch?

 Here are some tips to troubleshoot problems that may occurring when threading the bobbin: